 When sharing photos in Shutterfly, just click the “Share” link at the top of the page and two options will appear – either email the photos to friends and family or send them the URL to your Shutterfly page.

 Picasa: Now owned by Google, Picasa is a photo storing software made for sharing photos on Google+.
 A Google account is required to use the software.
-To use Picasa, just download the free software and install.
+To use Picasa, just download the free software and install it.
 It will retrieve all the photos found on your computer.

 To share photos via the software, click on the “Share” button above each folder of photos, select “Enable Sync” of your photos with your Google account.
 Note: You must have Google Photos activated.